andy-y-luo/nano-gpt-plus/README.md

-# nanogpt
+# nano-gpt-plus
-Hands-on practice with building a transformer model
+Hands-on practice with building transformer models.
+Goal is to build deep understanding of transformer architecture and various extensions.